Im0rtality/vesc_toolchain/README.md

-# VESC development toolchain
+# VESC development environment

-This is [Docker](https://www.docker.com/)/[devcontainers](https://containers.dev/) based development environment to simplify vedderb/bldc, vedderb/vesc_tool and vedderb/vesc_pkg compilation.
+This is [Docker](https://www.docker.com/) and [dev-containers](https://containers.dev/) based development environment to simplify vedderb/bldc, vedderb/vesc_tool and vedderb/vesc_pkg compilation.

-Having this in separate repo is weird, but it's easiest way to achieve this, considering community chose different path.
+Having this in separate repo is weird, but it's easiest way to achieve this, considering current possibilities.

 ## Prerequisites